deadlygeek/git-pages-actions-playground/progress.md

 If you want to use other dev containers you need to create the .devcontainer folder with the json file inside it with details about what container you want.

+### Defining what this project will do

+The final output will be a simple static website.
+It will have a ascii text image of a cow saying something.
+This will use the cowsay npm pack.
+What the cow is to say will be defined in another json object.
+When any file is updated in the source

+ - a node program will run inside the dev container
+ - it will read the json that defines what the cow should saw
+ - cowsay will run with that value
+ - the output will be placed into the static index.html page

+### Modifing the .devcontainer